martinrichardson123456/GettingAndCleaningData_Week4_ProgrammingAssignment/README.md

 The raw data is found here:
 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-The full description of the raw data made by those who recorded the data is found here: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones
+The full description of the study is found here: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 The name given to the .zip file linked to above was chosen to be "FUCI_dataset.zip", and when